Fedi6431/upgraded-potato/readme.md

 ## Miscellaneous
+### What are miscellaneous?
+Miscellaneous are serves as a catch-all for challenges that don't neatly fit into the more defined categories like web, crypto, or reverse engineering
 | Name | Description | Name |
 |------|-------------|------|
 | John Hammond - Katana | Huge repo of very useful CTF tools | [John Hammond - Katana](https://github.com/JohnHammond/ctf-katana) |